 Schedule a visit to your veterinarian to ensure your pet is healthy and fit to travel.
 This is an excellent time to get them up-to-date on vaccinations and sort out the documents you may need for travel.

-Although training your dog to be a service animal takes time and effort, there are online psychiatric service
+Although training your dog to be a service animal takes time and effort, there are online psychiatric service animal training programs that can simplify the process.

 4. Pack Supplies: